ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Bootstrapping

 Bootstrapping mechanisms that solely rely on Statement registration to set and update registration policy can be audited without additional implementation-specific knowledge, and are therefore preferable.
-Mechanisms that rely on pre-configured values and do not allow updates are unsuitable for use in long-lived service deployments, in which the ability to patch a potentially faulty policy is essentially.
+Mechanisms that rely on pre-configured values and do not allow updates are unsuitable for use in long-lived service deployments, in which the ability to patch a potentially faulty policy is essential.

 ## Threat Model